 According to American guitarist Matthew Montfort, the term “world music” was coined by ethnomusicologist Robert E. Brown in the early 1960s at Wesleyan University in Connecticut.
-He used the term solely for the traditional music of the world, so it wasn’t a genre, but rather a set of traditions.
+He used the term primarily for the traditional music of the world, so it wasn’t a genre, but rather a set of traditions.

 Before the 1980s, world music was not clearly identified as a category of music.
 Some of the names used at the time included International Music, Ethnic Music, or Folk.
-However, the International Music category many times included pop and novelty albums that had very little connection with traditional music of any form.
+However, the International Music category many times included international pop and novelty albums that had very little connection with traditional or roots music of any form.

 It is not clear who used the term world music first on a regular basis, but there are accounts from Germany in 1984.
-A CD review published on December 27 of 1984 in a German publication from Hannover reproduces a quote from German record label Exil Musik, which defined Dissidenten’s music as “a milestone on the road to a world-music.”
+A CD review published on December 27 of 1984 in a German publication from Hanover reproduces a quote from German record label Exil Musik, which defined Dissidenten’s music as “a milestone on the road to a world-music.”
 At around the same time, another review published in Germany’s Frankenpost describes Dissidenten’s music as “…a compact new world music.”

 The term world music became widely used as marketing tool in 1987.
-According to fRoots magazine founder, Ian Anderson, British record label executives Roger Armstrong (Ace Records) and Ben Mandelson (GlobeStyle) called a meeting in the UK in 1987 to discuss the creation of a new musical category called world music.
+As stated by fRoots magazine founder, Ian Anderson, British record label executives Roger Armstrong (Ace Records) and Ben Mandelson (GlobeStyle) called a meeting in the UK in 1987 to discuss the creation of a new musical category called world music.
 The meeting was attended by some of the key figures in the British roots music industry.
 There are historical records of that meeting because Ian Anderson kept a copy of the minutes.
 Read the full article that is available at fRoots.

 In 1995, the World Music Special Interest Group (SIG) at the Association for Independent Music (AFIM; formerly NAIRD), an association that represented the American independent music industry, succeeded in enlarging the world music category at the INDIE Awards.
 The single world music award was expanded into two awards, traditional and contemporary world music.
 At the same time, the World Music SIG surveyed record stores about CDs, which led to a uniform “file under” format for world music CDs.